CSGuides/grad-job-guide/_interviewing/twobody.md

 One final note on partners and jobs: emigrating to Canada with a partner appears to be pretty trivial, based on [Claire](/grad-job-guide/about#authors)'s (serious) conversations with Waterloo on the subject.
-The Canadian immigration system is much more straightforward than the US system (as of July 2013), and their HR departments are practiced in providing support for the process.
+The Canadian immigration system remains straightforward, at least compared to the US, and their HR departments are practiced in providing support for the process.

 Now that you've finished your interviews, it's time to [make a decision](/grad-job-guide/deciding)